-Doors are model families.
+Load Family Doors are loadable families.

 Browse to the Doors folder under the Imperial or Metric library - use Imperial if you are using Imperial units or use Metric if you are using Metric units.

 As you highlight each file in the folder, you can see a preview of the family.